NATO's senior civilian rep calls the need for the new policy a "bump in the road"

-NATO troops in Afghanistan have been ordered to halt some joint operations with Afghan security forces after a spate of attacks by their local allies and amid fallout from a controversial anti-Islam video.
+U.S. troops in Afghanistan have been ordered to halt some joint operations with Afghan security forces after a spate of attacks on American and NATO troops by their local allies.

 “Most partnering and advising will now be at the battalion level and above,” White House Press Secretary Jay Carney told reporters Tuesday.
 “This does not mean there will be not partnering below that level.
 The need for that will be evaluated on a case-by-case basis.”